 TN Authorization List Management

 By populating the TNAuthList extension in a delegate end-entity certificate, the SCA is asserting that the VoIP Entity that is the subject of the certificate is authorized to utilize that set of TNs as calling TNs when originating any call.
 Similarly, an SCA populating the TNAuthList extension in a delegate intermediate certificate is asserting that the subject SCA entity (e.g., a V-SCA) is authorized to delegate the use of these TNs to other VoIP Entities.
 Any relying party (entities verifying PASSporTs signed with the associated credentials as described in Clause 6.2 below) may assume the authorization is effective during the validity period of the certificate.
 This implies that there is a TN authorization list management procedure that is an input to delegate certificate issuance, and any certificate re-issuance procedures must be responsive to changing TN authorizations (additions, deletions, porting activity, etc.).

+An entity operating an STI-SCA or V-SCA that issues delegate certificates containing the AIA extension referencing access to a TNAuthList using an accessMethod of id-ad-ocsp must ensure that the AIA accessLocation URL references an OCSP service that is available to provide scope information about its issued delegate certificates for the validity period of the certificate.
+The STI-SCA or V-SCA may choose to either host the OCSP service itself or to designate a trusted 3rd-party to host the OCSP service.

+If the OCSP service is hosted by the SCA itself, then the SCA shall sign responses to OCSP queries with the same credentials that signed the issued delegate certificate that is being verified.

+If the SCA designates a 3rd-party to host the OCSP service, the SCA shall issue a delegate end entity certificate to the 3rd-party entity with an empty TNAuthList and an Extended Key Usage extension containing a value of id-kp-OCSPSigning.
+The OCSP service shall use the credentials of this delegate certificate to sign responses to OCSP queries.

+Populating the Enhanced JWT Claim Constraints extension

+Delegate end entity certificates shall always contain an Enhanced JWT Claim Constraints extension that constrains the PASSporT claims and claim values that the credentials of the delegate certificate are authorized to sign.
+The Enhanced JWT Claim Constraints extension contains the sequence mustInclude, permittedValues, and mustExclude which constrain the claims as follows:

+mustInclude [0] lists the claims that must appear in the PASSporT (excluding the mandatory "orig", "dest", and "iat" claims)

+permittedValues [1] lists any claim values that must appear in claims included in the PASSporT

+mustExclude [2] lists the claim values that must not be included in the PASSporT.

+For the case described in this document, where delegate end entity certificates are authorized to sign only base PASSporTs (RFC 8225), the Enhanced JWT Claim Constraints extension shall contain a mustExclude [2] that identifies all claims defined by STIR PASSporT extensions, as shown in the following example:

+SEQUENCE {

+[2] {

+SEQUENCE {

+IA5String 'attest'

+IA5String 'origid'

+IA5String 'div'

+IA5String 'rph'

+IA5String 'sph'

+IA5String 'rcd'

+IA5String 'rcdi'

+IA5String 'crn'

+}

+}

+}

 Authentication and Verification using Delegate Certificates